-Compensation Element Strategic Role in Compensation Base salary is determined based on position, scope of responsibilities, experience, tenure, qualifications and Provides a fixed level of compensation for services rendered during the year. competitive data.
-Attracts and retains executive talent.
-Annual cash incentive awards are variable awards payable in large part based on Company performance and Provides focus on annual performance goals that are linked to Company success and shareholder value. results established by the Compensation Committee.
-Motivates and rewards named executive officers to achieve strong annual business results that will contribute to the Company's long-term success without creating an incentive to take excessive risk.
-Long-term incentive awards granted annually, including stock options and restricted stock awards. • Ensures that the named executive officers have a significant continuing interest in the long-term financial success of the Company. • Aligns the interests of the named executive officers with Company shareholders. • Encourages decisions and rewards performance that contributes to the long-term Company success.
-Encourages executive retention.
-Discourages excessive risk taking.
-Long-term equity awards granted through 2015 under the Senior Executive Equity Bonus Plan and long-term • Encourages focus on growth in book value, a primary driver of shareholder value. cash awards granted through the Senior Executive Long Term Incentive Compensation Plan beginning in 2016. • Encourages retention through overlapping three-year performance periods after initial one year and two year ramping awards.
-Long-term focus discourages excessive risk taking.
-Retirement benefits which provide competitive retirement benefits that are generally comparable to those provided to all employees. • Provides qualified retirement benefits through Company matching of a percentage of contributions in a defined contribution plan.
-Provides non-qualified contributions where tax law limits amounts.
-Attracts executive talent. • Ensures that executives who spend all or most of their careers with AFG will have the opportunity to accrue a reasonable retirement benefit.
-Deferred compensation elections, which are voluntary and permit deferral of base salary or bonus into our common shares and/or cash at an interest rate determined Permits named executive officers to defer receipt of all or any part of their base salary and/or annual cash bonus. annually. • Provides a retention feature through reasonable return potential.
-Provides an attractive tax planning opportunity designed to attract and retain executives.
-Perquisites including health care; life, disability, auto and home insurance; security services; aircraft usage; Provides competitive compensation elements designed to attract and retain executive talent. entertainment; and administrative services.
-Personal use of Company aircraft enhances security and personal safety as well as enhancing productivity.
+Strategic Role in Compensation

+- Provides a fixed level of compensation for services rendered during the year. - · Attracts and retains executive talent. - Provides focus on annual performance goals that are linked to Company success and shareholder value. - Motivates and rewards named executive officers to achieve strong annual business results that will contribute to the Company's long-term success without creating an incentive to take excessive risk. - Ensures that the named executive officers have a significant continuing interest in the long-term financial success of the Company. - Aligns the interests of the named executive officers with Company shareholders. - Encourages decisions and rewards performance that contributes to the long-term Company success. - Encourages executive retention. - Discourages excessive risk taking. - Encourages focus on growth in book value, a primary driver of shareholder value. - Encourages retention through overlapping three-year performance periods after initial one year and two year ramping awards. - Long-term focus discourages excessive risk taking. - Provides qualified retirement benefits through Company matching of a percentage of contributions in a defined contribution plan. - Provides non-qualified contributions where tax law limits amounts. - · Attracts executive talent. - Ensures that executives who spend all or most of their careers with AFG will have the opportunity to accrue a reasonable retirement benefit. - Permits named executive officers to defer receipt of all or any part of their base salary and/or annual cash bonus. - Provides a retention feature through reasonable return potential. - Provides an attractive tax planning opportunity designed to attract and retain executives. - Provides competitive compensation elements designed to attract and retain executive talent. - Personal use of Company aircraft enhances security and personal safety as well as enhancing productivity.